citp/privacy-policy-historical/d/db/dba/dbader.org.md

 ## Use of Data

-dbader software co uses the collected data for various purposes:
+DevCademy Media Inc. uses the collected data for various purposes:

   * To provide and maintain our Service